Killgrave History, Family Crest & Coats of Arms

 "Rosmeran in this parish, was formerly a seat of the Killigrews; but their chief mansion was at Arwenick, or Arwenack, now contiguous to Falmouth town, but formerly in Budock.
 By this renowned family Rosmeran was afterwards leased to the Knyvets, with whom it continued for three generations."

-Important Dates for the Killgrave family
+Early History of the Killgrave family

 This web page shows only a small excerpt of our Killgrave research.
 Another 156 words (11 lines of text) covering the years 1350, 1663, 1567, 1584, 1580, 1633, 1603, 1622, 1680, 1608, 1672, 1612, 1683, 1606, 1695, 1660, 1685, 1686, 1652, 1712, 1702 and 1705 are included under the topic Early Killgrave History in all our PDF Extended History products and printed products wherever possible.